 Families are encouraged to complete an application for Free and Reduced Priced Meals.
 Families that qualify for Free/Reduced Priced meals, through a completed application, can ensure that their children will receive meals at no charge or for a reduced price.
-Parents can complete meal applications during registration or on the first day of school.
+Parents can complete meal applications during registration or after school starts.
 Families may submit a new application any time their family situation changes - birth of a child, job loss, etc. Families need to complete only one meal application for all children in the household.
 Families may also fill out a meal application on-line at https://fsapps.saisd.net.
 Please call our meal application office at (210) 223-2201 if you have questions.

-Otherwise meals are available for purchase.
+Meals are available for purchase.